jrandj/aws-security-specialty/README.md

 1. Given security requirements, decide on network segmentation (e.g., security groups and NACLs) that allow the minimum ingress/egress access required.

     * The Amazon VPC is a software-defined network that uses a proprietary overlay protocol to allow EC2 instances located in many physical hosts across multiple AZs in the same AWS region to communicate.
 Most importantly, it virtually isolates the network from other virtual networks.
 A VPC is a logical datacentre in AWS.
-It consists of IGWs, Route Tables, Network Access Control Lists, Subnets, and Security Groups.
+It consists of IGWs, Route Tables, Network Access Control Lists, Subnets, and security groups.

     * When you create a VPC, an Amazon DNS server is automatically created.
 This is used for hostname resolution for instances in your VPC.
 If preferred, you can disable this and create a new DHCP option to set your own DNS server.